Blueredemption/AnimeList-v5/README.md

 ## Installation

-Click [here](https://github.com/Blueredemption/AnimeList-v5/releases/tag/5.1.1) to download the executable jar.
+Click [here](https://github.com/Blueredemption/AnimeList-v5/releases/tag/5.1.2) to download the executable jar.
 The user will need Java 19 or newer JRE installed on their PC for the application to run.
-A proper installer for this application is something that *might* come in the future.
 ## Usage

 ### Using the Home Page